Gauge symmetry of the 3BF theory for a generic Lie 3-group: Conclusions

 \subsection{Discussion}

 One of the most important consequences of our results is the relationship between a $2$-crossed module and a symmetry group of the corresponding $3BF$ action, which we denoted as a \emph{duality}.
 In particular, from the Lie algebra of the symmetry group $\cG_{3BF}$ one sees that the structure constants depend on the choices of groups $G$, $H$, and $L$ of the $2$-crossed module, on the action $\rhd$, and on the symmetric part of the Peiffer lifting.
 However, $\cG_{3BF}$ does not depend on the antisymmetric part of the Peiffer lifting, nor on the homomorphisms $\partial$ and $\delta$.
 This means that in principle one can have several different $2$-crossed modules dual to the same symmetry group.
+Therefore, the term "duality" is used in a loose sense, since there is no one-to-one correspondence between a $2$-crossed module and a symmetry group of the corresponding $3BF$ action.
 In addition, this result allows one to implement a strategy for the construction of a $2$-crossed module, by first specifying the choice of the group $\cG_{3BF}$, and then supplying the additional information about the homomorphisms and the antisymmetric part of the Peiffer lifting, in a way that satisfies all axioms in the definition of a $2$-crossed module.

 Another important topic for discussion is the following.
 From the fact that the $3BF$ action is formulated in a manifestly covariant way, using differential forms, it should be obvious that the diffeomorphisms are a symmetry of the theory.
 However, by looking at the structure of the gauge group $\cG_{3BF}$, one does not immediately see whether $Dif\!f(\cM_4,\mathbb{R})$ is its subgroup.
 In fact, this issue is subtle, and it deserves some discussion.